lee-joanne/rageit/README.md

 ![Screenshot of Kanban board 2](documentation/kanbanboard2.png)
 ![Screenshot of Kanban board 3](documentation/kanbanboard3.png)

 I used a kanban board to help organize the user stories and tasks required for this project.
 When each task was in progress, they would be dragged to the 'in progress' column.
-When they are completed, they would be dragged to the 'done' column.
+When they were completed, they were dragged to the 'done' column.
 I also utilized MoSCoW prioritization by labelling each task as either Must Have or Should Have.
 I prioritized finishing the Must Have tasks first and then worked on the Should Have tasks.
-I managed to complete all of the tasks by the end.
+I managed to complete all of the tasks in the end.

 ## Features